REALBRICKD/Facility-Assessment-Report-Generator/README.md

 This is a Python/Streamlit application for building a facility-level assessment snapshot from CMS datasets and a small set of optional manual inputs.
 The app looks up a nursing facility by CCN, pulls provider profile data and claims-based quality measures from CMS datasets, then assembles a formatted report that can be reviewed in the browser or exported as Word and PDF documents.

-The workflow is simple: enter a valid 6-digit CCN, add contextual fields such as EMR, current census, patient type, and MedElite history, then fetch the report.
-The app stores the resulting report in Streamlit session state so the user can review the dashboard and download the generated files without repeating the lookup.
+The web application provides a page for the user to enter a valid 6-digit CCN, add contextual fields such as EMR, current census, patient type, and MedElite history, then fetch the report.
+It stores the resulting report in the Streamlit session state so the user can review the dashboard and download the generated files without repeating the lookup.

 ## Core Architectural Design Decisions